DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

     - predefined roles created by the system that users can only use and cannot modify, and
     - custom roles that users can create, update, and delete themselves.

     The permissions in custom roles are maintained by the users themselves.
-At the same time, because global management brings together multiple sub-modules, each sub-module also has a corresponding administrator role, such as IAM Admin, which manages user and access control, i.e., managing users/groups and authorizations, Workspace Admin, which manages hierarchy and workspace permissions, and only this permission can create hierarchy, and Audit Admin, which manages audit logs.
+At the same time, because global management brings together multiple sub-modules, each sub-module also has a corresponding administrator role, such as IAM Owner, which manages user and access control, i.e., managing users/groups and authorizations, Workspace Admin, which manages hierarchy and workspace permissions, and only this permission can create hierarchy, and Audit Admin, which manages audit logs.

 - Rolling update